Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 To determine the installed OpenOCD version:

 1. Open a command prompt (Windows) or terminal (Linux)
-2. Execute the command: ``openocd -v``
+2. Execute the command: ``openocd -v`` to see version output

 .. image:: /asserts/images/openocd-v.png
     :width: 900px

 .. note::

-   Current Version Information:
+   Version Information parsed for above screenshot not for current release:
    - Git Commit ID: 787e48e66
    - Compile Date: 2022-12-29 08:49